 We view a business professional as someone who conducts themselves in a very high level of energy, integrity, and professionalism.
 The business professional is someone who can make promises, keep promises, solve problems, coupled with creative solutions, and execute a plan.
-We will use the benchmark of a business professional as most of what guides us in the Family Business Playbook.
+We will use the benchmark of a business professional as most of what guides us in the family business performance coaching system.

-We believe in order for the business to be successful it needs to attract, develop, and keep high-performing business professionals.
+We believe in order for the business to be successful it needs to attract, develop, and keep highperforming business professionals.